-The upgrade is unavailable or crashes and the download does not proceed.
+- The upgrade is unavailable or crashes and the download does not proceed.

 What to do:

-Dark Mode displays some apps poorly
+Dark Mode doesn’t seem compatible with some apps

 Battery life problems on macOS 10.14

-- Paste: defaults delete com.apple.appstore.commerce
+- Copy and paste this: defaults delete com.apple.appstore.commerce

 Uncommon bugs without available fixes at the moment